MikeR94/CI-Project-Milestone-1/README.md

   * ### Try It

-    * The Try It section provides the user with some basic beginner Yoga poses to attempt.
+    * The Try It section provides the user with some basic beginner Yoga positions to attempt.
-    * It is styled so that the user is presented with both a steps and a video tutorial which are side-by-side so the user can clearly identify which Yoga pose they are doing.
+    * It is styled so that the user is presented with both a steps and a video tutorial which are side-by-side so the user can clearly identify which Yoga position they are doing.
-    * The Try-It section has 3 different Yoga poses for the user to try and they are all displayed in this exact format for Desktop.
+    * The Try-It section has 3 different Yoga positions for the user to try and they are all displayed in this exact format for Desktop.
 As the screen width gets smaller, the position of the steps and videos will stack on top of each other to maintain a clean and positive experience for the user.<br /><br />

 ![Try It Desktop](assets/readme-images/try-it-image.png)